 Wow, what a lovely venue the Royal Academy of Arts is to work in.
 You can feel the history and the excellence in the air.
 So we were honoured to be approached by Creative Visual Consultant, Kate Henderson to work with her on the production and installation of graphics for the RA – Picasso and Paper exhibition.
 The show brings together more than 300 works on paper spanning the artist’s 80-year career.

-The Graphical Tree’s part of the project was to provide expertise in realising Kate’s creative concept of using large scale pieces across the designated RA spaces.
-This includes the graphical treatments of the grand stairwell, and applying a surorunding panaramic design to the large walls of the Vestibule room.
+The Graphical Tree’s part of the project was to provide expertise in realising Kate’s creative concept of using large-scale pieces across the designated RA spaces.
+This includes the graphical treatments of the grand stairwell, and applying a surrounding panoramic design to the large walls of the Vestibule room.

 The stairwell and Vestibule room link the Royal Academy of Arts visitor entrance, Picasso and Paper exhibition space, and the RA retail store.
-The visitor journey starts as you step into Burlington House and assend towards the exhibiiton, helping to make the experience an event in itself.
+The visitor journey starts as you step into Burlington House and ascend towards the exhibition, helping to make the experience an event in itself.

-The concept for the grand staircase was to make each step feel like a stack of paper, stepping up to the Vestibule room.
+The concept for the grand staircase was to make each step feel like a stack of paper, stepping up to the Vestibule room, while ensuring the safety of individuals.

 Public safety is paramount.
 Part of our role as specialist large format print and display suppliers is to advise on the best materials to use on a job – for duration of an event or campaign, as well as how graphics or signage might interact and effect the public.